AI-santosh-88/AI-Research-Assistant---Document-and-Dataset-Analyzer/README.md

 ### Libraries Used:
 #### 1.Streamlit:
-Web framework for building the user interface.
+* Web framework for building the user interface.
 #### 2.PyPDF2:
-Used for reading and extracting text from PDF documents.
+* Used for reading and extracting text from PDF documents.
 #### 3.LangChain:
-Used for interacting with GPT-4 for document analysis and dataset query handling.
+* Used for interacting with GPT-4 for document analysis and dataset query handling.
 #### 4.Pandas:
-Data manipulation and analysis for CSV, Excel, and JSON datasets.
+* Data manipulation and analysis for CSV, Excel, and JSON datasets.
 #### 5.FPDF:
-PDF generation library to export summaries as PDFs.
+* PDF generation library to export summaries as PDFs.
+#### 6.OpenAI (GPT-4):
-OpenAI (GPT-4): Large language model used for summarizing documents and answering questions.
+* Large language model used for summarizing documents and answering questions.
-#### 6.Requests:
+#### 7.Requests:
-Used for making HTTP requests (though not utilized in the provided code).
+* Used for making HTTP requests (though not utilized in the provided code).
-#### 7.Base64:
+#### 8.Base64:
-For encoding image files to embed in the application’s background.
+* For encoding image files to embed in the application’s background.